When to Serve Notice

 It does not have to be proved that the recipient has received the notice, but the notice isn’t served until it has arrived (e.g. 2 days after sending for first class post).

-For further details on the type of notice required and the eviction process please refer to our blog post below:
+For further details on providing notice in the context of evictions,please refer to our blog post below: